exploratum/image_repo_be/README.md

 The image repository is managed by a server on Heroku.
 User authentication/authorisation, image metadata, and presigned urls are all managed on Heroku.
-The server will provide presigned urls that will allow the user to directly upload or download image to or from the repository.
+The server will provide presigned urls that will allow the user to directly upload or download image to or from the repository hosted on AWS S3.

 ## Current features
 - getting list of all images in storage